2018 Brazil truck drivers' strike: Background

-Starting in late 2016, the price of oil in Brazil rose due to the termination of policies coming from Luiz Inacio Lula da Silva and Dilma Rousseff's terms in office.
+Starting in late 2016, the price of oil in Brazil rose due to the termination of policies coming from Luiz Inácio Lula da Silva and Dilma Rousseff's terms in office.
 Under Michel Temer's administration, the prior policy of pricing domestically sold oil lower than the international price was changed by the state-owned oil company, Petrobrás, to sell at the international market price.
-Furthermore, the value of the dollar relative to the Brazilian real also rose in the weeks before the strike, driving up the domestic cost of oil in the local currency.
+Furthermore, the value of the U.S. dollar relative to the Brazilian real also rose in the weeks before the strike, driving up the domestic cost of oil in the local currency.

 On 18 May 2018, truckers and Abcam (Associação Brasileira dos Caminhoneiros, the Brazilian Association of Truckers, which claims to have more than 600,000 members) threatened to strike if the government did not reduce the tax burden on diesel.
 With no response by the government, the strike began on 21 May.

 Timeline

 18 to 20 May

 On 18 May, truckers announced a strike starting on 21 May if the government did not halt increases in diesel prices.
-The following day, Petrobrás announced a price increase of 0.8% for diesel and 1.34% for gas, based on the increase of international oil prices and the company's new policy.
+The following day, Petrobrás announced a price increase of 0.8% for diesel and 1.34% for gas based on the increase in international oil prices and the company's new policy.

 On 20 May, the Federal Justice prohibited any blockade of the federal highways in Paraná.
 This move was made by the General Counsel for the Federal Government (Advocacia Geral da União) on request of the Federal Highway Police.

 21 and 22 May

 During the first day of the strike, some highways were partially or totally blocked.
-In some areas, tires were burned by truckers and in others the truckers stayed on the road side.
+In some areas, tires were burned by truckers, and in others, the truckers stayed on the roadside.
 By the end of the evening, president Michel Temer had a meeting with members of his cabinet.

-Airports warned of potential future problems with fuel, and car companies such as Ford, Chevrolet and Fiat also announced problems related to the strike.
+Airports warned of potential future problems with fuel and car companies such as Ford, Chevrolet, and Fiat, who also announced problems related to the strike.
 In order to deal with the strike, the Minister of Public Security Raul Jungmann announced the creation of a crisis cabinet.